ramirez7/sdl2-ttf/README.md

 cabal run path/to/some/font.(ttf|fon)
 ```

-Both sets of bindings should allow you to use any aspect of the original
+Both sets of bindings (the raw and higher level ones) should allow you to use
-SDL_ttf library.
-Please report an issue if you encounter a problem/bug
+any aspect of the original SDL_ttf library.
+Please report an issue if you
-or feel that something is missing or should be added.
+encounter a problem/bug or feel that something is missing or should be added.

-#### Currently missing:

-High-level bindings to:

-* TTF_Size(Text, UTF8, UNICODE)
-* Rendering latin1 strings and individual glyphs.